d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

     which adds support for exporting a list of grep results to an honest grep-mode buffer, on which you can even use [wgrep] if you wish.

-  When in doubt choosing among these a good rule of thumb is to always prefer `embark-export' since when an exporter to a special major mode is available for a given type of target, it will be more featureful than an Embark collect buffer, and if no such exporter is configured the `embark-export' command falls back to the generic `embark-collect-snapshot'.
+  When in doubt choosing between exporting and collecting, a good rule of thumb is to always prefer `embark-export' since when an exporter to a special major mode is available for a given type of target, it will be more featureful than an Embark collect buffer, and if no such exporter is configured the `embark-export' command falls back to the generic `embark-collect-snapshot'.

-  These commands are always available as "actions" (although they do not act on just the current target but on all candidates) for `embark-act' and are bound to `S', `E', respectively, in `embark-general-map'.
+  These commands are always available as "actions" (although they do not act on just the current target but on all candidates) for `embark-act' and are bound to `A', `S', and `E', respectively, in `embark-general-map'.
 This means that you do not have to bind your own key bindings for these (although you can, of course!), just a key binding for `embark-act'.

   There is also the `embark-collect-live' variant of `embark-collect-snapshot' which produces "live" Embark Collect buffers, meaning they auto-update as the set of candidates changes.
-Most users of visual completion UIs such as Vertico, Icomplete, Selectrum or Ivy will probably either not want to use this, to avoid seeing double (the list of candidates is displayed both by Embark and by the completion UI), or to configure their completion UI to hide while using `embark-collect-live'.
+Most users of visual completion UIs such as Vertico, Icomplete, Selectrum or Ivy will probably either not want to use this from the minibuffer, to avoid seeing double (the list of candidates is displayed both by Embark and by the completion UI), or to configure their completion UI to hide while using `embark-collect-live'.
 See the Embark wiki for [sample configuration for Selectrum].
+This command can also be used outside the minibuffer if you have a relevant candidate collector registered in `embark-candidate-collectors'.
+Users of the `embark-consult' package, for example, get such a candidate collector registered for them, and can produce a live-updating table of contents for any buffer, whose items are the lines matching `outline-regexp'.

 [Consult] <https://github.com/minad/consult/>